-- a) To ensure the smooth and efficient running of the event. - b) To make recommendations to the FIM MotoGP Stewards Panel concerning any matter that is in contradiction to the Regulations. - c) To report to the FIM MotoGP Stewards Panel any infringements of the Regulations.
+- a) To ensure the smooth and efficient running of the event. - b) To make recommendations to the Race Direction concerning any organisational matter that is in contradiction to the Organiser's protocols or the Regulations. - c) To report to the FIM MotoGP Stewards Panel any infringements of the Regulations.